 Can I Sell Landlocked Property in Maryland?

 Landlocked parcels can still sell.
 Learn how buyers evaluate access and value in Maryland.
+Reviews legal access, easements, parcel maps, buyer demand, valuation discounts, and practical next steps for hard-to-access land.

 Yes — landlocked property can still be sold.
 The tradeoff is that access questions often reduce the buyer pool and lower offers.
 Buyers will want to know whether there is legal access, practical physical access, or simply a parcel that looks usable on paper but is painful in reality.